 One of the major obstacles to building a shared society in Israel is the language divide between Jewish and Arab citizens.
-While Arab citizens learn Hebrew throughout their schooling, Arabic is only taught for 2 years in Jewish schools, and in the literary not spoken form.
+While Arab citizens learn Hebrew throughout their schooling, Arabic is only taught for two years in Jewish schools, and in the literary, not spoken, form.

 Click HERE to read the findings of The Henrietta Szold Institute’s evaluation study of the Ya Salam Initiative.